nanoframework/nanoframework.github.io/articles/getting-started-guides/build-esp32.md

 ## Setting up the build environment for ESP32

-After cloning the repo, you need to setup the build environemnt.
-You can use the power shell script or follow the step-by-step instrunctions.
+After cloning the repo, you need to setup the build environment.
+You can use the power shell script or follow the step-by-step instructions.

 ## Automated Install of the build environment for ESP32

 __The following power shell script is not signed.
 Run Power Shell as an Administrator and run `set-executionpolicy remotesigned` to enable execution of the non-signed script.__

 On Windows, one may use the `.\install-esp32-tools.ps1` Power Shell script located in the repository `install-scripts` folder to download the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja Zips.
 You may need to use __Run as Administrator__ for power shell to permit installing modules to unzip the downloaded archives.
-The script will download the zips into the repository `zips` folder and extract them into subfolders of the main ESP32 tool folder:
+The script will download the zips into the repository `zips` folder and extract them into sub-folders of the main ESP32 tool folder:

 - `C:\Esp32_Tools`